I’m a bit obsessed with perception.

 LEARN MORE ABOUT WORKING WITH ME.

 Super Official Bio

-Kim Wensel has spent the last ten years helping individuals and brands shape their message.
-She’s known by clients for her ability to navigate many ideas, candor, and storytelling know-how.
+Kim has spent the last ten years helping individuals and organizations shape their message and is known by her clients for her personality-driven approach to brand building.

 Prior to starting her business, Kim worked in college admissions, international development, and the movement to end violence against women.
 She’s a self-taught entrepreneur, has a Master in Social Work and Master of Public Health from the University of Michigan and a Bachelor of Arts in Communication from Virginia Tech.

 Outside “the office” she can be found knee-deep in markers and diapers.
 Kim and her husband reside in her home state of Virginia with their toddler, preschooler, and rescue pup.